HaikuTeam/animator/README.md

 You can also set some overriding environment variables (e.g. `HAIKU_API`, `SHARE_URL`) by making a `.env` file in the mono root.
 Refer to `.env.example` for an example.

+#### Developing

+For the compiler to watch for changes as you develop, run the following command in a separate Terminal tab:

+    $ yarn watch-all

 #### Finishing

 First lint all of the code: